moloch--/reasonably-secure-electron/README.md

 This payload loads an HTML file into an iframe from a UNC path, which does not violate the application's CSP since it's from the `file://` origin.
 Once loaded the child frame can execute native code in the context of the application since there are no more `script-src` restrictions.

 This exploit is an excellent example of the limitations of CSPs.
-A CSP _cannot_ prevent XSS; it can however complicate/limit the exploitation process, or make an otherwise exploitable bug unexploitable.
+A CSP _cannot_ prevent XSS; it can however complicate/limit the exploitation process, or make an otherwise exploitable XSS bug unexploitable.
 CSP is a seatbelt; depending upon the severity of a crash it can and very well may save you but it's not perfect.
 And it's not the 80s anymore, so wear your damn seatbelt.

 ### What's in a Name?